Just Like Fire: Chart performance

 In the United States, "Just Like Fire" received 798 and 565 plays on contemporary hit radio and hot adult contemporary radio, respectively, on its first day of availability (April 15, 2016).
 After the official add dates (April 19, 2016, for CHR and April 18, 2016, for Hot AC), "Just Like Fire" ranked as the most-added song at Hot AC radio with 62 Mediabase-monitored stations, more than double the amount of the second-most-added song.
 The song resultantly debuted at 38 and 27, respectively, on the Billboard Pop Songs and Adult Pop Songs charts dated April 30, 2016.
 "Just Like Fire" entered the Billboard Hot 100 at number 42 on the chart dated May 7, 2016.
 It has since peaked at number 10, becoming her first top 10 single since "Just Give Me a Reason" reached number one in April 2013.

 The song also performed well internationally, reaching the top 10 in Australia, Hungary, and Scotland.
 "Just Like Fire" saw its greatest commercial success in Australia, where it debuted at number 2 on the ARIA Singles Chart.
 The following week, the song rose to number one, giving Pink her eighth Australian No. 1, and was also certified Gold by ARIA.
 It has since been certified quadruple Platinum.
 In Canada, the song entered the Billboard Canadian Hot 100 at number 35 on the chart dated May 7, 2016.

 Live performance

 "Just Like Fire" made its TV debut at the 2016 Billboard Music Awards on May 22, 2016, where Pink soared over the crowd through a series of acrobatic stunts.
 She performed the song a day later along with "White Rabbit" on Jimmy Kimmel Live!.

-In the Swedish Idol 2016, Charlie Grönwall sang his own version of "Just Like Fire."